chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

     To know more about config verify, check [Config Verify Documentation](/automate/ha_verification_check/).

-    Once the verification completed successfully, proceed with the deployment.
+    Once the verification is completed successfully, proceed with the deployment.
 In case of failure, fix the issue and verify it by re-running the verify command.

 ## Steps to Deploy

 1. The following command will run the deployment.
-The deploy command will first run the verify command internally, to skip a verification process during deploy command use `--skip-verify` flag
+The deploy command will first run the verify command internally, to skip a verification process during the deploy command use `--skip-verify` flag

     ```bash
     chef-automate deploy config.toml --airgap-bundle automate.aib
     ```

    To skip verification during deployment, use `--skip-verify` flag

     ```bash
      chef-automate deploy config.toml --airgap-bundle automate.aib --skip-verify
     ```